Huawei/dockyard/README.md

 ./dockyard web --address 0.0.0.0 --port 80
 ```

-- Run behind Nginx:
+- Run with Nginx:

 ```bash
 ./dockyard web --address 127.0.0.1 --port 9911
 ```

 ### Enjoy it
 Congratulations!
-Dockyard is ready for you, enjoy it:-)
+Dockyard is ready for you, just enjoy it:-)
 - Add **containerops.me** in your `hosts` file like `192.168.1.66 containerops.me` with IP which run `dockyard`.
 - Then `push` with `docker push containerops.me/somebody/ubuntu`.
 - You could `pull` with `docker pull -a containerops.me/somebody/ubuntu`.
-- Work fun!
+- Work for fun!

 ## How to involve
 If any issues are encountered while using the dockyard project, several avenues are available for support: